fnordoglargh/BoardGameLeague/ABOUT.md

   winner checkbox and simply add 1 point for the winer and 0 for the looser.
 * Link multiple leagues (from different files) if a group of players participate in more than one.
 * Make locations and genders useful.

+# Changelog

+## 0.5.5

+* Added loading and saving of multiple databases.